moja-global/FLINT/README.md

 ## How to Get Involved?

-moja global welcomes a wide range of contributions as explained in [Contributing document](https://github.com/moja-global/About-moja-global/blob/master/CONTRIBUTING.md) and in the [About moja-global Wiki](https://github.com/moja-global/.github/wiki).
+moja global welcomes a wide range of contributions as explained in [Contributing document](https://github.com/moja-global/About-moja-global/blob/master/CONTRIBUTING.md) and in the [About moja global Wiki](https://github.com/moja-global/.github/wiki).

 ## FAQ and Other Questions

-* You can find FAQs on the [Wiki](https://github.com/moja.global/.github/wiki).
+* You can find FAQs on the [FAQs section of our docs](https://docs.moja.global/en/latest/faq.html).
-* If you have a question about the code, submit [user feedback](https://github.com/moja-global/About-moja-global/blob/master/Contributing/How-to-Provide-User-Feedback.md) in the relevant repository
+* If you have a question about the code, submit a [user feedback](https://github.com/moja-global/About-moja-global/blob/master/Contributing/How-to-Provide-User-Feedback.md) on the relevant repository
-* If you have a general question about a project or repository or moja global, [join moja global](https://github.com/moja-global/About-moja-global/blob/master/Contributing/How-to-Join-moja-global.md) and
+* If you have a general question about a project or repository or moja global, [join moja global](https://docs.moja.global/en/latest/contact.html) and:
-    * [submit a discussion](https://help.github.com/en/articles/about-team-discussions) to the project, repository or moja global [team](https://github.com/orgs/moja-global/teams)
+    * [Submit a discussion](https://help.github.com/en/articles/about-team-discussions) to the project, repository or moja global [team](https://github.com/orgs/moja-global/teams)
-    * [submit a message](https://get.slack.help/hc/en-us/categories/200111606#send-messages) to the relevant channel on [moja global's Slack workspace](mojaglobal.slack.com).
+    * [Submit a message](https://get.slack.help/hc/en-us/categories/200111606#send-messages) to the relevant channel on [moja global's Slack workspace](https://app.slack.com/client/T1G1M5HPF/slack-connect).
-* If you have other questions, please write to info@moja.global
+* If you have other questions, please write to [info@moja.global](mailto:info@moja.global).

 ## Contributors